 Dine in style.
 Being a French city in a famous wine region, there is some serious food tasting to be done.
 Some suggestions include: La Boite Huitress, Le Chapon-Fin (degustation + wine), the covered market Marche des Capucins is a great lunch spot or try the stylish brasserie Le Mably for a special night out.

-No visit to any major French city so go without a cheese tasting, and of course Bordeaux has plenty.
-And there are plenty of cheese and wine tasting tour providers and event organisers to choose from (try Viator or Lonely Planet for a list).
-Alternatively you could pop into some of these centrally located venues: Fromagerie Deruelle 66 Rues Saint de Georges, La Ronde des Fromages on Marche Capucins or Le Basco-Bearnaise at Place des Grandes Hommes.
+Additionally, no visit to any major French city should go without a cheese tasting, and of course Bordeaux has plenty.
+Pop into some of these centrally located venues: Fromagerie Deruelle 66 Rues Saint de Georges, La Ronde des Fromages on Marche Capucins or Le Basco-Bearnaise at Place des Grandes Hommes, which all offer tastings.

 Whatever you do in Bordeaux, just get there!
 It’s a wonderful French and well worth the visit.